Abadox: The Deadly Inner War

 - Attack Its Weak Point: Most of the bosses have a "sweet spot" that needs to be shot.

-- Collapsing Lair: The final stage has no enemies; you must instead navigate your way out of Parasitis' rectum before the alien blows up.
+- Collapsing Lair: The final stage has no enemies; you must instead navigate your way out of the mother Parasitis's rectum before the alien blows up.

-- Digital Bikini: That Princess you have to save?
+- Digital Kimono: Maria, the woman you have to save?
 She's naked in the Japanese version.

-- Eternal Engine: Stages 5 and 6 are what's left of the ship the Princess was on.
+- Eternal Engine: Stages 5 and 6 are what's left of the vessel the Parasitis originally subsumed.

 - Evil Is Visceral: The game is full of this trope.